-Our VITA simulation includes a full length test to replicate the real exam.
+Our VITA simulation includes a full-length test that replicates the real exam.

-Feel they are ready for an interview after our prep
+feel they are ready for an interview after preparing with us

-Acceptance rate of students who have 3 or more practice interviews
+acceptance rate for students who have three or more practice interviews with a Physician Advisor

-Dr. Katzen was an admissions committee member at GWU
+Dr. Katzen was an admissions committee member at George Washington University.

-Enroll right online and get full access to our VITA™ prep material and simulator.
+Enroll online and get full access to our VITA Prep material and simulator.

-We've distilled the most important things to help you study for the exam, including how to dress and prepare.
+We've distilled everything you need to know to help you study for the VITA interview, including how to dress and prepare.

-Go through a simulated VITA™ exam, with an online platform that mimics the actual test.
-With questions and the ability to record your video answers.
+Experience a simulated VITA interview via an online platform that mimics the actual test, complete with questions and the ability to record your video answers.

-Your VITA™ results are important in the selection process.
-Our coaching includes a 30 minutes feedback session with a physician advisor who has been on a medical school admissions committee.
+Your VITA results are important in the selection process.
+Our advising includes a 30-minute feedback session with a Physician Advisor who has served on a medical school admissions committee.